 If we become more wary of how we conduct ourselves, then we can help facilitate the dying art of personal and intimate conversation without alienating it with modern technology.
 Here are some tips:

 Do not text during class or at a meeting-it is unprofessional and disrespectful to the instructor or speaker.
 Once a text or photo is sent, there is no way to get it back, so be careful about the information shared.
+You can navigate to this website to find more information about how to maintain your phone and follow the proper protocols.
 Never drive and use the phone at the same time.
 Common courtesy and common sense equals being in charge of the phone, not the phone being in charge of your world.